MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Demos/Mod 1_Explore navigation features.md

-## Module 1: Describe the finance and operations apps demo
+## Module 1: Describe the finance and operations apps

 ## Demo: Navigation features